 Now that the election is over, we have an opportunity to reflect on some of the project management and hiring practices.
 I'm going to blog here and over at Hiring Technical People because the bits are just too juicy to leave untouched.

 If you read nothing else, read Inside Orca: How the Romney Campaign Suppressed Its Own Vote.
-There are other very interesting articles about Orca, such as The Romney Campaign was a Consultant Con Job.

 Here's what stood out for me:

 - The lack of a project dashboard.
 With no data about the project as the project was built, there was no way to know what was going on at all.
 No information radiators, no nothing.
 No evidence, no data at all.
 It doesn't matter what lifecycle you use, no data is a no-no.

 - No deliverable-based planning.
 Again, it doesn't matter what lifecycle you use, without deliverables, you are up against the immovable election date.
 No one is going to move the election date just because you haven't tested or tested enough.

 - Insufficient risk management.
 If this was the app to save the Republican party, why did they outsource it to consultants who didn't care and didn't do (any) risk management?
 This is beyond me.